figmentapp/docs/docs/expressions.md

 <figure><img src="/img/expressions/simple-expression.png" alt="A simple expression on the rotate parameter"/><figcaption>A simple expression on the rotate parameter</figcaption></figure>

+## Built-in Variables

+Figment provides a number of built-in variables that you can use in your expressions:

+- `$TIME`: The current time in seconds
+- `$FRAME`: The current frame
+- `$NOW`: The current absolute time, in milliseconds

 ## Built-in Functions

-A number of handy functions are built in to Figment
+A number of handy functions are built in to Figment as well:

 ### Math Functions